epi052/recon-pipeline/README.md

   --target-file TARGET_FILE
 ```

-example scope file command where `tesla` is the name of the file and it is located in the current directory.
+An example scope file command, where `tesla` is the name of the file and it is located in the current directory.

 `PYTHONPATH=$(pwd) luigi --local-scheduler --module recon.targets TargetList --target-file tesla`